Updated February 2026

 Forming a partnership is straightforward and allows for shared leadership and decision-making.
 However, increased personal liability can be a significant disadvantage.

 A partnership agreement is recommended to outline terms, profit-sharing arrangements, and conflict resolution mechanisms.
 The agreement can be amended to adapt to the business’s evolving needs.
+A nominated partner is responsible for submitting the partnership’s tax returns to HMRC.

 Limited Liability Partnership (LLP)